Zeqiang-Lai/Zeqiang-Lai.github.io/_pages/about.md

 ----

 I am a third year graduate student at Beijing Institute of Technology, advised by [Prof. Ying Fu](https://ying-fu.github.io/publication.html).
 Before that, I received my B.S. in Computer Science and Technology from Beijing Institute of Technology in 2020.
-Concurrently, I am fortunately to be advised by [Felix Heide](https://www.cs.princeton.edu/~fheide/) and closely work with [Kaixuan Wei](https://kxwei.net/) at Princeton University.
+I was fortunately to be advised by [Felix Heide](https://www.cs.princeton.edu/~fheide/) and closely work with [Kaixuan Wei](https://kxwei.net/) at Princeton University.

 My research interest lies in the optimization and computer vision.
 Previously, I primarily worked on diffusion models, proximal algorithm modeling, and image restoration.
 I also gained experience in some high-level vision tasks during the internship at [OpenGVLab](https://github.com/OpenGVLab), advised by [Wenhai Wang](https://whai362.github.io/).